-Mitsubishi Chemical Group Human Rights Policy
+Mitsubishi Chemical and its group companies Human Rights Policy

 The Human Rights Due Diligence Committee at Mitsubishi Chemical Corporation is responsible for the implementation of this Policy.
 The Board of Directors of Mitsubishi Chemical Corporation oversees compliance and implementation of this Policy.

 Respect for Human Rights

 We understand our business may have human rights impacts both inside and outside the company throughout our business activities, including from research and development, procurement of raw materials, manufacturing, sales of products and services, distribution and disposal.
 We strive not to cause human rights infringement itself, nor to contribute to infringement of human rights caused by others, such as our business partners.